Project

 Wrong channel map when doing surround playback

-Added by Adriano Moura over 11 years ago.
-Updated almost 3 years ago.
+Added by Adriano Moura about 12 years ago.
+Updated over 3 years ago.

 Status: